Jerome-openclassroom/Weather-Agent-Workflows/README.md

 The critical factor is not the **agent type** but the **calculation method**:

-- For **90% of office automation and public-facing scenarios** (tourism, outdoor activities, weather services), approximate results computed with model weights are acceptable.
+- For **90% of office automation and public-facing scenarios** (tourism, outdoor activities, current weather advisory services), approximate results computed with model weights are acceptable.
 Small deviations (e.g., Humidex 41.0°C instead of 41.2°C, or Windchill –3.2°C instead of –3.5°C) have **no practical impact**.

 - For **critical scientific, medical, or industrial contexts**, such as calculating an **IV drug dosage with a narrow therapeutic window**, results obtained with model weights are **unsafe**.
 In such cases, deterministic and traceable calculations (e.g., via Python scripts in the Code Interpreter) are **mandatory**.